Courses and Specialist Areas

 - Graded courses — 80 credits, usually split evening across two Semesters.

-Should include Introduction to Java Programming (unless exempt).
+Should include Introduction to Java Programming or another recommended programming course (unless exempt).

 The IRR and IRP courses introduce you to the research activity specific to your specialist area.
 Informatics Research Review gives you an opportunity to survey literature on a particular topic within your specialist area.
 Informatics Research Proposal allows you to build towards your summer research project.
 These courses have a simple PASS/FAIL grade only.

 The graded course requirement translates to eight standard 10-point lecture courses, usually four each Semester.
 You might take fewer than eight subjects if you take some 'double' 20-point courses.
 The main sources of guidance for selecting the graded courses are the specialist area groupings.
 You are strongly recommended to select at least 50 points of courses from your specialist area.
 Furthermore, all students must satisfy the programming requirement (see below).
 Once these constraints are satisfied, you are free to add further courses of your choice.
 You might take external level 9/10/11 courses (depending on your other choices and the rules described above) from other Schools, as long as the organiser of that course is happy to accept you on their course.